 - Choose the criteria that must be met for a certificate to be sent to a registrant.
 At least one criterion must be selected.

-- Registration is completed means that the registration status is Completed, not that the registration has been made.
+- Registration is completed means that the registration status is Completed, not that the registration has been made or the elearning content has been completed.

 - Select when the certificates should be sent after the criteria have been met.